Omelasco/public/README.md

   - Text from various sources eg. social media posts
 - Location
   - Information and scores about locations of various sizes including recent content about those locations.
+- Entity
+  - Metadata about a social media user or group
+- Relationship
+  - Metadata about relationship between two entities, entities are allowed to have multiple types of relationship
+- Interactions
+  - Information about specific interactions between two entities

 ### Content

 This endpoint provides access to content objects either single item or a list of the most recent items.

+Content endpoints are prefaced by /content and followed by the particular platform.
+For example: `/content/twitter` and `/content/vk`.

-This endpoint can be accessed at `https://e9bz5rf9tc.execute-api.us-gov-west-1.amazonaws.com/dev/v2019-04-15/content/`.
+This endpoint can be accessed at `https://e9bz5rf9tc.execute-api.us-gov-west-1.amazonaws.com/dev/v2019-04-15/content/{platform_name}`.
 See below for examples.

 #### Return objects